tagohd/mono/Characters/Campbell Family/Luke Campbell/Luke Campbell.md

 gameplay:: Show, don't tell when it comes to Luke's protanopia. ([[Luke Campbell#^lukevision|ref]])

 We can use [this site](https://www.color-blindness.com/coblis-color-blindness-simulator/) to simulate how Luke might see an object.
 (Put the pictures in the relevant article, not this one.)

->[!note]
->Most mammals have protanopia, actually.
-So maybe this is just unique to Luke and not all deople (dog people).
-We follow real-world logic, but only when it's funny.

-%%
-sudoMinor:: Maybe only Luke is colorblind and not all deople.
-#minorChange #unseenByLun
-%%

 ## Lucas Progresso